lucasaa482/gitscrolls/scrolls/10-Where-Heroes-Go-to-Die.md

 "See?
 Same logic, but now it's more resilient and readable.
 The `?.` handles null safely, and `trim()` catches empty strings with just spaces."

 His glowing scars seemed to pulse in rhythm with some unseen heartbeat of the community itself.
+And for the briefest moment—so quick Jamie might have imagined it—the crack in Jamie's laptop screen flickered with the faintest amber glow, as if recognizing a kindred spirit in the making.

 **The @TempleSentinel's Final Gift**